NYsferatu: Symphony Of A Century

 Followed by a roundtable conversation: ‘Our Vampires, Our Selves: Immigrants, Desire, Fear’ with director Andrea Mastrovito, and NYU religious studies scholars Simran Jeet Singh and Angela Zito.
 Sponsored by NYU Religious Studies, NYU Center for Media Culture and History, NYU Cinema Studies

-Screening followed by a panel discussion and book signing with Andrea Mastrovito in conversation with Micaela Martegani, Executive Director of More Art, writer Adam Zucker, and Emilie Nilsson of Konnotation.
+Screening followed by a panel discussion Andrea Mastrovito in conversation with Micaela Martegani, Executive Director of More Art, writer Adam Zucker, and Emilie Nilsson of Konnotation.

 September 19, 2017 at Italian Cultural Institute